tetrachord/file_upload/README.md

 # About

-This SpringBoot Application reads an uploaded file sen via a REST POST request.
+This SpringBoot Application reads an uploaded file sent via a REST POST request.

 The uploaded file is expected to have the format :